Master Prompting with the AIM framework

 A - Ask with Purpose

+The purpose sets the direction for the entire interaction.
 Start by clearly defining what you want to accomplish and why.
-This sets the direction for the entire interaction.
+Clarify these three foundational elements:

 Examples :